Table of Contents

 Critical (Priority - 1):

 Vulnerabilities that are remotely exploitable with little effort or sophistication, which could result in compromise of a system or application.
-Examples of such a vulnerability include systems vulnerable to WannaCry attacks, remote/local code execution attacks, applications vulnerable to attacks that lead to data exfiltration, systems/applications no longer supported by manufacturer/vendor, vulnerable systems used to launch attacks against others, etc.
+Examples of such a vulnerability include systems vulnerable to remote/local code execution attacks, applications vulnerable to attacks that lead to data exfiltration, systems/applications no longer supported by manufacturer/vendor, vulnerable systems used to launch attacks against others, etc.

 ISO ActionRequired Remediation